PAAD: POLITICAL ARABIC ARTICLES DATASET FOR AUTOMATIC TEXT CATEGORIZATION

 IJCI applies the Creative Commons Attribution (CC BY) license to articles.
 The author of the submitted paper for publication by IJCI has the CC BY license.
-Under this Open Access license, the author give an agreement to any author to reuse the article in whole or part for any purpose, even for commercial purposes.
-Anyone may copy, distribute, or reuse the content as long as the author and original source are properly cited.
+Under this Open Access license, the author gives an agreement to any author to reuse the article in whole or part for any purpose, even for commercial purposes.
+Anyone may copy, distribute, or reuse the content as long as the author and source are properly cited.
 This facility helps in re-use and ensures that journal content is available for the needs of research.

 The accompanying submitted data should be stated with licensing policies, the policies should not be more restrictive than CC BY.

 IJCI has the right to remove photos, captures, images, figures, tables, illustrations, audio, and video files, from a paper before or after publication, if these contents were included in the author's paper without permission from the owner of the content.